Gerald Home

-Gerald Home (18 October 1950 – 6 October 2021) was a British actor best known for playing Tessek-Squid Head and the Mon Calamari Officer Captain Verrack in Return of the Jedi.
+Gerald Home (18 October 1950 – 6 October 2021) was a British actor best known for playing Tessek and the Mon Calamari Officer Captain Verrack in Return of the Jedi.

 Early life

 Home was born in Belfast, Northern Ireland, on 18 October 1950, and emigrated to Australia with his family when he was 16.
 He finished his education in Australia, and spent three years there as an actor and teacher, before returning to the United Kingdom to train at The Drama Studio London, and graduated in July 1977.

 Career

 Home filmed minor roles in Return of the Jedi, and worked as a puppeteer on Little Shop of Horrors, operating Audrey II the flesh-eating plant.
 Other film work includes London Boulevard and Hideo Nakata's Chatroom.

 His television appearances include: Casualty, The Boot Street Band, Spitting Image, Situation Critical, Jenny's War, Keeping Mum, Harry's Mad, Time Gentlemen Please, Pay & Display, Paul Dreams of Bette, The Scarlet and the Black and Shane.

 He was the original Mr. Muscle in a series of Mr. Muscle television commercials.

 In the West End of London he appeared in stage productions No Sex Please, We're British at the Strand Theatre, in The Arabian Nights at the Arts Theatre and in The Blue Angel with the Royal Shakespeare Company at the Gielgud Theatre.
 He was in ten plays at the Polka Theatre in Wimbledon, London, where he lived.